rfmae/romanfaeh.com/README.md

 ## About

-I'm Roman, a security engineer based in Switzerland.
 This site is my personal home on the web — a place for writing, notes, and blog posts about security, AI, LLM systems, and practical engineering.

 ## Project Structure